WojciechMula/base64simd/README.rst

 Type ``make run``, ``make run_avx2``, ``make run_avx512`` or ``make run_avx512bw`` to run all programs.

-BMI2 presence is determined based on ``/proc/cpuinfo`` or counterpart.
+BMI2 presence is determined based on ``/proc/cpuinfo`` or a counterpart.
 When an AVX2 or AVX512 targets are used then BMI2 is enabled by default.